mirsaeedi/Mailzory/README.md

 </div>
 ```

-And also suppose that we have the following strongly typed template. its name is typedHello.cshtml
+And also suppose that we have the following strongly typed template.( "typedHello.cshtml" )

 ```html